 - 15. The Secretary of State suggested that the first three items might cover formal opening, approval of agenda, and opening presentation by the two Government. - 16.
 After that, at suitable points in the agenda, the UK Government would like to cover expressly possible institutional arrangements; possible provisions of any new agreement or structure; and constitutional issues.
 But the Irish Government might have views on other items which should be covered first, including the implications for the two Governments of the nature of the problem, to which the Minister for Foreign Affairs had already alluded, and how Strand Three discussions should take account of the implications for the two Governments of the existence of the two major traditions in the island of Ireland. - 17.
 As to possible provisions of any new agreement or structure, and possible institutional arrangements, the British Government envisaged that this would need to cover a good deal of ground.
 This might include machinery for the conduct of relations between the two Governments in respect of matters for which either Government had direct responsibility.
 It might also cover the relationships between those institutional arrangements and any institutional arrangements considered in the other strands of the Talks. - 18.
-The British Government believed that there should be a place on the agenda in the Talks process for a discussion of constitutional issues.
-Those issues might have implications for relationships within the island of Ireland, and the possible agenda for Strand 2 provided a place for constitutional matters to be raised.
-The conclusion of the discussion of these issues might also have implications for any new and more broadly based agreement which might emerge from the Talks.
+The British Government believed that there should be a place on the agenda in the Talks process for a discussion of constitutional Those issues might have implications for relationships within the island of Ireland, and the possible agenda for Strand 2 provided a place for constitutional matters to be raised. conclusion of the discussion of these issues might also have implications for any new and more broadly based agreement which might emerge from the Talks.
 The British Government would see no difficult in accepting that any such agreement should incorporate all three elements of Article 1 of the Anglo-Irish Agreement.
-Without anticipating substantive exchanges, the Secretary of State said that it was right to let the Irish Government know that the British Government would express the view that, in the interest of achieving the "new beginning for relationships" envisaged in the 26 March statement, and of ensuring that any new structures to emerge from the Talks process were acceptable, agreement on constitutional issues ought to be an aim in the Talks as a whole, bearing in mind the need to reconcile and to acknowledge the rights of the two major traditions that existed in Ireland.
-It would be a matter for each of the two Governments to consider what implications, if any, this might have.
-The British Government had noted that the Irish Government had confirmed that in the Talks as a whole delegations might raise aspects of the Irish Constitution in the context of the other issues to be considered; and the British Government for its part acknowledged that the Irish Government or, in the course of the process, any delegation, might wish to raise constitutional issues relating to Northern Ireland of particular concern to them.
+Without anticipating substantive exchanges, the Secretary of State said that it was right to let the Irish Government know that the British Government would express the view that, in the interest of achieving the "new beginning for relationships" envisaged in the 26 March statement, and of ensuring that any new structures to in one or other strand.
+The Irish Government noted, as the British Government had done, that there was provision for discussion of constitutional issues in the possible agenda for Strand 2.
+This was one of the many areas where discussions in other strands would have a direct bearing on the deliberations of the two Governments in Strand 3.
+It was an argument, as he had suggested earlier, for keeping the draft agenda open, flexible and comprehensive at this stage.